BRAVE for Community Banks: 2026 Adoption Guide

 Most modern LOS platforms can import CSV or XLSX data.
 Work with your vendor to map BRAVE fields to your system's data fields.
 The core mappings typically include:

-• Value date (Value.Date) to the appraisal date field
+Value.Date) to the appraisal date field

 Step 3: Validate Incoming BRAVE Files

 Not every appraiser will deliver a perfect BRAVE file on the first try.
 Set up a validation step — either manual or automated — to check incoming files for completeness and accuracy.
 Tools like AppraisalAPI.com can validate BRAVE files against the specification and flag missing or malformed fields before the data enters your system.
+For a catalog of specific errors and fixes, see our common BRAVE validation errors guide.

 Which BRAVE Fields Matter Most for Community Banks